dbbauer00/dbbauer00.github.io/README.md

-### About Me
+# About Me

 Hello!
-My name is Daniel Bauer and I am currently a student pursuing a bachelor of science in computer science at the University of Saint Thomas.
-I graduated from Cretin-Derham Hall in 2021 and soon will graduate St. Thomas in the summer of 2025.
-Some of my interests in the computer science field are IT and Cybersecurity.
-I am most interested in helping people use software and technology by creating easy to use interfaces along with accessible features to incorporate every person!
-My dream is to create a product that will incorporate these interests and help people succeed with learning how to use different technologies.
+My name is **Daniel Bauer**, and I am currently a student pursuing a Bachelor of Science in Computer Science at the University of Saint Thomas.
+I graduated from Cretin-Derham Hall in 2021 and will graduate from St. Thomas in the summer of 2025.

+Some of my interests in the computer science field include **IT** and **Cybersecurity**.
+I am passionate about helping people use software and technology by creating **easy-to-use interfaces** and incorporating **accessible features** for everyone.
+My dream is to create a product that will incorporate these interests and help people succeed with learning new technologies.

+---

-### Skills
+# Skills

-- Programming Languages: Python, Java, JavaScript, HTML, and CSS.
+- **Programming Languages**: Python, Java, JavaScript, HTML, CSS
-- UI/UX Design: Figma, Human Computer Interaction, and Accessible Web Design.
+- **UI/UX Design**: Figma, Human-Computer Interaction, Accessible Web Design
-- IT: Troubleshooting, Operating Systems, Asset Management, and Networking Basics.
+- **IT**: Troubleshooting, Operating Systems, Asset Management, Networking Basics
-- Cybersecurity: Secure Coding and Risk Management
+- **Cybersecurity**: Secure Coding, Risk Management
-- Other: Problem Solving, Communication, Tean Collaboration, Leadership, and Adapting to new Technologies.
+- **Other**: Problem Solving, Communication, Team Collaboration, Leadership, Adapting to New Technologies

+---

-### Projects
+# Projects

-- Title: EZDocs
+## EZDocs

+**Description**:
-  Description: An AI assisted technical documentation creator website for people new to creating documentation.
-The website offers precreated templates to guide users as well as allows them to use AI to generate other templates or check the users work and provide feedback and suggestions.
+An AI-assisted technical documentation creator website for beginners.
+EZDocs offers pre-created templates to guide users, allows them to generate new templates using AI, and checks users’ work by providing feedback and suggestions.

-  Figure:
-  Keywords:
+**Figure**: *(Optional: You can add an image or diagram here if you have one.)*

+**Keywords**: AI, Documentation, Web Development, User Assistance

+**My Contributions**:
-  My contributions: Frontend design and provided templates.
+- Frontend design (UI/UX)
+- Provided pre-created templates for users